Franklin County License Hearing Guide

 After Criminal Case Concludes

-- Fees: Be prepared to pay reinstatement fees to the Department of Safety and Homeland Security.
+- Fees: You'll likely have to pay a reinstatement fee to the Tennessee Department of Safety and Homeland Security.

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specified period.
-This indicates to the state that you are carrying the required minimum liability insurance.
+- SR-22 Insurance Requirement: Tennessee may require you to obtain SR-22 insurance, which is a certificate of financial responsibility, for a certain period after your DUI conviction.

 Special Programs